By Jean Hofve, DVM

 Cats have an absolute requirement for the nutrients taurine and arachadonic acid that are found naturally only in animal products, with one exception: a type of seaweed that contains arachadonate.
 Taurine can be chemically synthesized (although the process is so environmentally harsh that all synthetic taurine used in the U.S. is imported from China).
 These additives can be used to make a diet that is chemically complete.
 However, natural sources of taurine and arachadonic acid contain many other amino acids, enzymes, co-factors, and other complex nutrients that may also be important for the cat’s overall health.
 Science has shown us that whole-food derived nutrients are, in almost all cases, far superior and healthy than synthetic versions.
 For instance, ascorbic acid is the active ingredient in Vitamin C. However, natural Vitamin C contains many other components, including rutin, bioflavonoids, and other co-factors.

-These diets all rely on chemical analysis to assess their nutritional adequacy.
-They follow the feline Nutrient Profiles established by the Association of American Feed Control Officials (AAFCO) in 1990.
-However, these standards are out of date and will most likely be substantially revised based on the forthcoming National Research Council report on canine and feline nutritional requirements.
-Pet nutrition experts also agree that feeding tests are far superior to the Nutrient Profiles for assessing nutritional adequacy.
+These diets all rely on chemical analysis to verify their nutritional adequacy.
+They follow the Cat Food Nutrient Profiles established by the Association of American Feed Control Officials (AAFCO) in 1990.
+However, these standards are ancient compared to current knowledge; and even when they are updated in 2016, they will still be relying on data that is already more than a decade out of date.
+Pet nutrition experts also agree that feeding tests are far superior to the Nutrient Profiles for assessing nutritional adequacy (although both are far from perfect).
 Many pet foods that met these Profiles have proven to be dangerously inadequate when fed long term.

-Cats consuming meat have a naturally low urinary pH; vegetables and grains cause the urine pH to be alkaline.
+Cats consuming meat have a naturally low urinary pH; vegetables and grains cause the urine pH to be alkaline, which can cause urinary crystals and stones to form.
+These can become life-threatening.
 While the food producers skim over this problem, the website Vegan Cats is at least honest about the risk.
 They recommend frequent testing of the cat’s urine pH to make sure it is remaining in the normal range (6.5 or less), and therefore less likely to create struvite crystals and stones in the bladder.

-High carbohydrate diets (which vegetarian and vegan foods are by definition) are also considered to be the primary risk factor for feline diabetes.
+High carbohydrate diets (which vegetarian and vegan foods are by definition) are also considered by many experts to be the primary risk factor for feline diabetes.
+Excess carbohydrates also contribute to weight gain.

 The truth is that science just doesn’t know enough about the cat’s nutritional needs to ensure the long-term safety of vegetarian and vegan diets for cats.
 While there are many anecdotal tales of cats thriving on vegetarian and vegan foods, it is a path that requires great commitment and a willingness to be flexible on the part of the guardian.